 The PWR800 combines Cyclic Charge-Discharge with EIS (Electrochemical Impedance Spectroscopy).
 EIS spectra can be recorded after charge, after discharge, or after both.
+Galvanostatic spectra are recorded with zero DC current and selectable AC current.

 EIS can be useful in determining capacity fade mechanisms.
 Comparison of EIS spectra at different points in a battery's lifetime can detect increases in electrolyte resistance, loss of active electrode area, and changes in reaction kinetics (to name only a few).
 See the Gamry Instruments Website www.Gamry.com for additional EIS information.